dogmatiq/dogma/README.md

 responsible for the delivery of messages and the persistence of application data.

-This module does not provide any engine implementation, but rather defines the API to be implemented by both application developers and engine developers.
+This module does not provide an engine implementation, but rather defines the API that sits between the application and the engine.
+Each interface is documented individually to indicate whether the implementation is to be provided by the engine or the application.

 ### Aggregate